 Processing of personal data in CEJ

 We process personal data on behalf of our clients (property owners, and cooperative-, owners- and landowners associations).
 The client is the data controller and CEJ is the data processor.
 CEJ has made agreements about data processing with all our clients.
-The agreements ensure our clients (data controllers) that CEJ (data processor) is obliged to comply with the conditions in processing of personal data.
+The agreement ensures our clients (data controllers) that CEJ (data processor) is obliged to comply with the conditions in processing of personal data.

 Why CEJ processes personal data

 We process a variety of personal data to manage and operate the properties and residences in accordance with the management agreement.
 We do this to comply with the law and our contract with you.
 We store your contact information so we can communicate with you.
-Furthermore, we store information about your heating consumption in order to administrate heating expenses for the whole property.
-We ask you for your Danish civil registration number (CPR) if we e.g. need to pay you a board fee or return a deposit to your Nemkonto.
+Furthermore, we collect and store information about your heating consumption in order to administrate heating expenses for the whole property.
+We ask you for your Danish CPR-number if we e.g. need to check you in Experian (RKI) and to pay you a board fee or return a deposit to your NemKonto.

 Regarding employees (property caretakers), we process data to manage the terms of employment, meet legal requirements, pay wages and indemnities, apply for reimbursement, etc.